tsnellgrove/dark_castle3/doc/to_do.md

 			- FINDING: this happens if Burt has the sword in the main_hall after the timer has expired
 			- DONE: update Condition to solve this
 			- DONE: remove TimerNotActiveCond
-- INPROC: create hedgehog_done_eating_mach (update hedgehog description after eating based on presence of shiny_sword)
+- DONE: create hedgehog_done_eating_mach (update hedgehog description after eating based on presence of shiny_sword)
 	- DONE: Timer as Trigger
 		- IDEA: need to enable Timer ending to trigger a Machine
 		- IDEA: in pre_action() create timer case